 - 25% want to have access to specialized and premium content.

-Before we dive into details of membership app functionality, let’s cover some aspects that require your attention.
+Before we dive into the details of membership app functionality, let’s cover some aspects that require your attention.

-- Value (aka membership model).
+- Value (aka membership models).

 - Members’ data management & privacy.